Pornographic film: 1970s: adult theaters and movie booths in the United States

 In the 1970s, there was a more tolerant judicial attitude to non-mainstream films.
-Mainstream theatres did normally not screen even softcore films, leading to a rise of adult theaters in the United States and many other countries.
-There was also a proliferation of coin-operated "movie booths" in sex shops that displayed pornographic "loops" (so called because they projected a movie from film arranged in a continuous loop).
+Mainstream theatres did not usually screen even softcore films, leading to a rise of adult theaters in the United States and many other countries.
+There was also a proliferation of coin-operated "movie booths" in sex shops that displayed pornographic 8 mm film "loops" (a continuous loop like an endless tape cartridge for audio).

 Denmark started producing comparatively big-budget theatrical feature film sex comedies such as Bordellet (1972), the Bedside-films (1970–1976) and the Zodiac-films (1973–1978), starring mainstream actors (a few of whom even performed their own sex scenes) and usually not thought of as "porno films" though all except the early Bedside-films included hardcore pornographic scenes.
 Several of these films still rank among the most seen films in Danish film history and all remain favourites on home video.

 In 1969, Blue Movie by Andy Warhol was the first adult erotic film depicting explicit sex to receive wide theatrical release in the United States.
 The film was a seminal film in the Golden Age of Porn and, according to Warhol, a major influence in the making of Last Tango in Paris, an internationally controversial erotic drama film, starring Marlon Brando, and released a few years after Blue Movie was made.

 The first explicitly pornographic film with a plot that received a general theatrical release in the U.S. is generally considered to be Mona the Virgin Nymph (also known as Mona), a 59-minute 1970 feature by Bill Osco, who created the relatively high-budget hardcore/softcore (depending on the release) 1974 cult film Flesh Gordon and later, in 1976, the X-rated musical-comedy film Alice in Wonderland.

 The 1971 film Boys in the Sand represented a number of pornographic firsts.
 As the first generally available gay pornographic film, the film was the first to include on-screen credits for its cast and crew (albeit largely under pseudonyms), to parody the title of a mainstream film (in this case, The Boys in the Band), and, after the 1969 film Blue Movie, one of the first to be reviewed by The New York Times.
 Other notable American hardcore feature films of the 1970s include Deep Throat (1972), Behind the Green Door (1972), The Devil in Miss Jones (1973), Radley Metzger's The Opening of Misty Beethoven (1976) and Debbie Does Dallas (1978).
 These were shot on film and screened in mainstream movie theaters.
 In Britain, Deep Throat was not approved in its uncut form until 2000 and not shown publicly until June 2005.

-The U.S. was Miller v.
+In the U.S. Miller v.
 California was an important court case in 1973.
 The case established that obscenity was not legally protected, but the case also established the Miller test, a three-pronged test to determine obscenity (which is not legal) as opposed to indecency (which may or may not be legal).